 What Do Baby Frogs Eat?

+What do frogs eat in their newly hatched tadpole form?
 Unlike adult frogs, tadpoles eat a largely plant-based diet along with the occasional insects.
 Shortly after birth, most tadpoles will eat any embryonic egg matter leftover from their egg and then start hunting for food.
 Tadpoles typically live off of algae growing on the bottom of leaves, rocks, or logs in ponds, streams, or lakes.
 However, they will also feed on aquatic plants like duckweed as well as soft mosses.
 Once they grow larger, tadpoles will begin to catch fruit flies, worms, and other small insects.
 Meanwhile, froglets, or frogs that don’t go through a tadpole phase, eat a similar diet.
 From birth, froglets will eat a diet composed of plants leaves and roots, water striders, and insect larvae.

 Pet baby frogs will eat a similar diet to wild frogs, although some insects may be difficult to source.
 If you own a baby tadpole, you can feed them algae wafers, leaves, roots, and leafy green vegetables.
 You can also feed them frog and tadpole pellets, which contain many of the nutrients tadpoles need to grow.
 On the other hand, you should feed your pet froglet worms, crickets, fruit flies, moths, gnats, and mosquitoes.
 If appropriate, you can also feed small shrimp or crayfish to your froglet.
 Before doing so, make sure that any food is smaller than your frog to avoid any choking hazard.
 It’s advised that you check with your vet or pet store expert before adding new food to your baby frog’s diet.